chanchoonhee/elections2017/_candidates/kangsherenn.md

     - title: Manage the Council’s fund and accounts in an efficient and cost-effective manner
       content: Implement effective financial controls that focus on integrating cost and benefit information into the decision-making process to improve the overall performance of the Council.
-    - title: Practice meticulous bookkeeping content:Ensure that every transaction is accounted for and that the accounts are up-to-date to better keep track of cash flows.
+    - title: Practice meticulous bookkeeping
+      content: Ensure that every transaction is accounted for and that the accounts are up-to-date to better keep track of cash flows.
     - title: Ensure transparency and accountability in terms of usage of the Council’s fund
       content: Prevent the misuse of funds by allowing public access to relevant financial information.
     - title: Foster a strong sense of togetherness and inclusiveness